Lawrence station (Toronto): History

 On April 23, 2007, TTC employee Antonio Almeida was killed in the tunnel just south of the station when a platform on his work car was dislodged.

 In 2012, a series of renovations repaired the deteriorating concrete of the bus roadway and tunnel walls.
 Between the fourth quarter of 2012 and mid-2015, four high-capacity fire ventilation fans were installed at the station.

-In 2015, the owner of the building at 3080 Yonge Street (at the northwest corner of Lawrence Street West) proposed to incorporate the TTC entrance at that corner into a renovation project for the building.
+In 2015, the owner of the building at 3080 Yonge Street (at the northwest corner of Lawrence Avenue West) proposed to incorporate the TTC entrance at that corner into a renovation project for the building.
 The old TTC entrance building would be demolished; the renovated building would incorporate a new TTC entrance at ground level.
 The TTC requested that there be provision for an elevator.
 These renovations were carried out, and the renovated TTC entrance was opened.

-Future
+Easier access enhancements works

-In June 2022, construction work to make Lawrence station accessible started, with an estimated completion of the project expected in 2024.
-Two elevators will be added, one from street level to the concourse level and a second from the concourse to the bus and subway levels.
-A new stairway will be added from the concourse to the subway platform.
-Signage and wayfinding will be improved throughout the station.
-The station will have a fifth entrance to house the elevator from street level to the concourse; it will be located on the north side of a Tim Hortons outlet, a few doors north of the existing entrance at the northwest corner of Yonge Street and Lawrence Avenue.
-During construction, the TTC will close the two Lawrence Avenue entrances plus the underground bus terminal for about 8 months in 2023.
-Customers will be able to access the subway platform only via the Bedford Park and Ranleigh entrances.
-In addition, the station will be fully closed on three weekends in 2022.
+By mid-2022, work had begun to make Lawrence station accessible.
+The project entailed the addition of two elevators, one from street level to the concourse level and a second from the concourse to the bus and subway levels.
+A new stairway would be added from the concourse to the subway platform.
+Signage and wayfinding would be improved throughout the station.
+Once the project is completdd, the station will have a fifth entrance to house the elevator from street level to the concourse; it will be located on the north side of a Tim Hortons outlet, a few doors north of the existing entrance at the northwest corner of Yonge Street and Lawrence Avenue.
+The project required partial closures within the station.
+In November 2023, the underground bus terminal was closed, resulting in the diversion of buses from Lawrence Avenue West to Eglinton station via Avenue Road, and buses from Lawrence Avenue East to the Roe Loop at Roe Avenue and Avenue Road.
+In July 2024, the main entrances at the south side of the station were closed, limiting station access to the northern secondary entrances.
+On August 31, 2025, the bus terminal and south side entrances were reopened.
+The completion of the two elevators is expected in mid-2026.